Skip to content

-The Bank of Canada’s opinion is that Brexit is going to hurt the Canadian Economy (and its possible recovery) this year, which isn’t really news, but it is an interesting observation.
-This and a bunch of other information was reported by the Bank of Canada, when they reported they will not be doing anything to their key overnight rate.
-The Canadian economy continues to be in a very fragile state, and raising interest rates is unnecessary (or ill-advised, depending on how you read the report) at the moment.
+The Bank of Canada’s opinion is that Brexit is going to hurt the Canadian Economy this year.
+It may also impact its possible recovery.
+This information isn’t really news, but it is an interesting observation.
+This information was reported by the Bank of Canada.
+They also mentioned a bunch of other details.
+The Bank of Canada reported they will not be doing anything to their key overnight rate.
+The Canadian economy is in a very fragile state.
+Raising interest rates is unnecessary at the moment.
+Some may even consider it ill-advised, depending on how you read the report.
 There exact statement was:

 Inflation in Canada is on track to return to 2 per cent in 2017 as the complex adjustment underway in Canada’s economy proceeds.
 The fundamentals remain in place for a pickup in growth over the projection horizon, albeit in a climate of heightened uncertainty.